wanx-troopers/wanx-troopers.github.io/what-plugs-where/context-options.md

 This section is a incomplete.
 `WanVideo Context Options` is a node from [kijai/ComfyUI-WanVideoWrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper).
 It is plugged into `WanVideo Sampler` and essentially provides extra parameters for it.

+## 2025.12.02

+> Q: context windows in native... currently the only way to assign prompts to different window regions is to use conditioning combine right?
+A: yes

+## Native Context Windows PR

+PR is outstanding into ComfyUI native by Kijai: [10975](https://github.com/comfyanonymous/ComfyUI/pull/10975).
+PR promises significant upgrades to conditioning handling for Wan I2V and Hunyuan 1.5 Checkout [contextwindows](https://github.com/kijai/ComfyUI/tree/contextwindows) branch in order to use the new code.

+> The context window blends are almost invisible, especially with freenoise enabled

+## Earlier

 Enables batched video generation.
 Remain somewhat experimental.
 Known to work with the following models:
 * [Wan Animate](../wan-animate-mocha-steady-dancer.md#wan-animate) ??
 * [MAGREF](../phantom-magref.md#magref) ??